Documentations of PyPop7 for Black-Box Optimization (BBO)

 8... 'upper_boundary': 5.0*np.ones((ndim_problem,))} # upper search boundary

 See this online documentation for details about the problem definition.
-Note that any maximization problem can be transformed into the minimization problem via simply negating it.
+Note that any maximization problem can be easily transformed into the minimization problem via simply negating.

-1. Run one or more black-box optimizers from pypop7 on the above optimization problem:
+1. Run one or more black-box optimizers (BBO) from PyPop7 on the above optimization problem:

 2>>> options = {'fitness_threshold': 1e-10, # terminate when the best-so-far fitness is lower than 1e-10

-4... 'seed_rng': 0, # seed of random number generation (which must be set for repeatability)
+4... 'seed_rng': 0, # seed of random number generation (which should be set for repeatability)

 7... 'verbose': 500}